About the Award

 The Kimmy Foundation's mission is to support youths who exhibit creativity, character, and compassion in keeping with the life and ideals of Kathryn Dougherty Galbreath.

 This award highlights the Kimmy Foundation's efforts to support those who give to others and lead the way toward helping their community.

 Please note: Depending on the awardee's level of unmet financial need, financial aid packages may be adjusted per federal regulations.
 Students can contact the Office of Financial Aid for more information.

 Award Eligibility and Application Process:

+This spring, two awards of $5,000 each will be presented.
 The criteria for the DU Kimmy Foundation Community Service Professional Award include: